Benefits of Pure Sine Wave vs. Modified Sine Wave Inverters

 Will not work with many appliances: As mentioned above, modified sine wave inverters do not work well with appliances that have an AC motor, medical equipment, and other sensitive electronics.
 When used with lightbulbs, they may not glow as bright and may produce a hum.
 Laptops may also see a shortened lifespan when used with modified sine wave inverters.

-What size inverter do I need?
+What size inverter do I need (sine wave vs square wave)?

 Solar inverters come in a range of sizes.
 Inverters are rated in watts, just like solar panels.
 Because your solar inverter converts DC electricity coming from the panels, your solar inverter needs to have the capacity to handle all the power your solar array produces.